Loading Events

 Do you have a new DSLR that you have no idea how to use?
 Have you had your camera for 6 months, a year or more and want to take… Read More »

-Saturday May 30th, 9am-1pm, Hunt’s Photo Holyoke • A Primer on Digital Photography, including how and why to set your DSLR or Mirrorless Camera
+Sundays June 14th & 28th, 10am-12pm • Hunt’s Photo Hanover • A Primer on Digital Photography, including how and why to set your DSLR or Mirrorless Camera